 About Lindisfarne Priory

-An important Christian site, Lindisfarne Priory was a Benedictine monastery built in the eleventh century which, even today, remains a place of pilgrimage.
+An important Christian site, Lindisfarne Priory was a Benedictine monastery built in the 7th century which even today remains a place of pilgrimage.
 Its location on what is known as the Holy Island adds to the mysticism and sheer serenity of Lindisfarne Priory, particularly as this picturesque island is only accessible from the mainland twice daily during low tide.

-Monks only returned to the Holy Island in the eleventh century and Lindisfarne Priory once flourished again only to be disbanded by Henry VIII in 1537 in the dissolution of the monasteries.
+The monks returned to the Holy Island in the 11th century however, and for a time Lindisfarne Priory once again flourished.
+Yet in 1536, the priory was disbanded by Henry VIII in the dissolution of the monasteries, after which it was used as a naval storehouse.

 Discover the best Historic Sites in the United Kingdom, from Lullingstone Roman Villa to Hatfield House and more, includes interactive Heritage Sites in Britain map.